 As used in this Article:

-(d) "Claims administrator” is a self-administered workers' compensation insurer, a self-administered self-insured employer, a self-administered legally uninsured employer, a self-administered joint powers authority, a third-party claims administrator, or the California Insurance Guarantee Association.
+(c) “Claims administrator” is a self-administered workers' compensation insurer, a self-administered self-insured employer, a self-administered legally uninsured employer, a self-administered joint powers authority, a third-party claims administrator, or the California Insurance Guarantee Association.

-(g) "Medical treatment” is care which is reasonably required to cure or relieve the employee from the effects of the industrial injury consistent with the requirements of sections 9792.20-9792.26.
+(f) “Medical treatment” is care which is reasonably required to cure or relieve the employee from the effects of the industrial injury consistent with the requirements of sections 9792.20-9792.26.

-(m) "Strength of Evidence” establishes the relative weight that shall be given to scientifically based evidence.
+(l) “Strength of Evidence” establishes the relative weight that shall be given to scientifically based evidence.

 Note: Authority cited: Sections 133, 4603.5, 5307.3 and 5307.27, Labor Code.
 Reference: Sections 77.5, 4600, 4604.5 and 5307.27, Labor Code.

 1. New article 5.5.2 (sections 9792.20-9792.23) and section filed 6-15-2007; operative 6-15-2007 pursuant to Government Code section 11343.4 (Register 2007, No. 24).

-2. Amendment of subsection (b), new subsection (c), subsection relettering and amendment of newly designated subsection (g) filed 6-18-2009; operative 7-18-2009 pursuant to Government Code section 11343.4(Register 2009, No. 25).
+2. Amendment of subsection (b), new subsection (c), subsection relettering and amendment of newly designated subsection (g) filed 6-18-2009; operative 7-18-2009 (Register 2009, No. 25).